 “I was hoping that it might cure it.”
 (P6)

-Critically, upon commencing treatment there were only a couple of patients who recognised the possible importance of a long-term commitment to treating their condition:
+Critically, upon commencing treatment there were only a couple of patients who recognised the possible importance of a long-term commitment required in order to treat their condition:

 “It’s not going to make it instantly better after six sessions.
 Sometimes you need more than 6.
 Sometimes you need maybe a year of treatment.”
 (P11)